nazarepiedady/sass-docs-pt/source/documentation/cli/dart-sass.md

 #### `--watch`

-<% impl_status dart: '1.6.0' %>
+{% compatibility 'dart: "1.6.0"' %}{% endcompatibility %}

 This flag (abbreviated `-w`) acts like the [`--update` flag][], but after the first round compilation is done Sass stays open and continues compiling stylesheets whenever they or their dependencies change.

 [`--update` flag]: #update

 Sass watches only the directories that you pass as-is on the command line, parent directories of filenames you pass on the command line, and load paths.
-It does not watch additional directories based on a file's `@import`/`@use`/ `@forward` rules.
+It does not watch additional directories based on a file's `@import`/`@use`/`@forward` rules.

 ```shellsession
 $ sass --watch themes:public/css